marklogic/marklogic-kubernetes/README.md

   password: YOUR_PASSWORD
 ```

-Use the following command to install MarkLogic with the values.yaml you just created.
+Use the following command to install MarkLogic with the `values.yaml` file you just created.

 ```
 helm install my-release marklogic/marklogic --version=1.0.0-ea1 --values values.yaml